Paula Wright Counsellor And Creative Therapist (MBACP) POOLE, BH12 & BH21

 £40 per session (50 mins)

-I offer a free 30 minute initial session for us to meet which will give us an opportunity to discuss if I am the right person for you.
+I offer a free telephone consultation for us to discuss how we might work together and if you feel I am the right person.

 I hold full indemnity and public liability insurance and a current DBS (Disclosure and Barring Service)

 The number of sessions needed will vary from person to person.
 Short term and long term can mean different things to different people.
 Therefore I generally offer an initial 4 - 6 sessions after which we can discuss what you feel would be most helpful for you.

 Currently available on Monday, Tuesday and Fridays.
 Some evening appointments available.